RCoder01/RobotPy-Test/style.md

 ### **String Literal Definitions**

+### Pythonic:

+Single quotes should be used whenever possible, but use double quotes instead of `\'` should a single quote need to be in a string.

 When string literal definitions exceed 79 characters, use implicit string literal concatenation to spread across lines.

-### Pythonic:

-Single quotes should be used whenever possible, but use double quotes instead of `\'`.

 ### Mixed: